Smart Maintenance Task Manager

 NFC scanning is optional but recommended for fast machine identification.
 Technicians can also navigate to their tasks through the regular task list.
 NFC scanning is particularly useful in large facilities where finding the right machine quickly matters.
 For machines where NFC is not practical, QR / barcode scanning provides the same instant navigation using the device camera.

 Yes.
 The app has a built-in QR and barcode scanner that uses the device camera.
 Point the camera at a QR code label or existing barcode sticker on a machine — the app identifies the equipment and opens its task list, exactly as NFC does.
 QR scanning works on all iOS and Android devices, no NFC chip required.
-It is activated per company from the admin settings panel on the web portal.
+It can be enabled or disabled per company.
 When both NFC and QR are enabled, a simple chooser appears so the technician picks the method.
-Turning QR scanning off does not delete any data — it is a display toggle only.
+Turning QR scanning off does not delete any data.

 Setup takes under a minute.
 An administrator displays a QR code from the web dashboard.
 The technician scans the QR code with the app — it automatically configures the server URL, company account, and authentication.
 No manual URL entry required.